With a population of 9.9 million, the state of Michigan is the 10th most populous state and the 11th largest state by landmass in the US.

 Below are some statistics on Michigan small businesses:

-- 886,557 small firms have established themselves in the state, that’s 99.6% of all businesses in Michigan.
+- 886,557 small firms have established themselves in the state—that’s 99.6% of all businesses in Michigan.

 - Self-employed individuals running their own incorporated businesses have an average median income of $51,000, while those with unincorporated businesses have an average median income of $23,000.

-- Due to a huge surplus of office space in major cities like Detroit, rent prices are pretty low which is good news for new entrepreneurs.
+- Due to a huge surplus of office space in major cities like Detroit, rent prices are pretty low, which is good news for new entrepreneurs.

 - There are 105,395 small businesses in the professional, scientific, and technical services industries.
-19,954 of these are businesses with less than 20 employees.
+Of these, 19,954 are businesses with less than 20 employees.

-- The utilities sector has the smallest share of small businesses with just 317 working in it.
+- The utilities sector has the smallest share of small businesses, with just 317 working in it.

-- 279,680 people are employed by SMBs in the healthcare and social assistance sector which is 45.4% of the private workforce in the same sector.
+- 279,680 people are employed by SMBs in the health care and social assistance sector, which is 45.4% of the private workforce in the same sector.

 - Small firms in the utilities sector employ 1,784 people.
 This is 7.7% of the entire private workforce in the same industry.

 - To open a limited liability company (LLC) in Michigan, you must register with the Corporations Division of the Michigan Department of Licensing and Regulatory Affairs.